bikash-jha2829/tweets_stream/README.md

 Please find attached files
   1. using Elastic Stack (open source monitoring tool with kubernetes)
   2. If using AWS ( cloudwatch events --attached monitoring doc for the same with code.)
+  3. Add a Dead Letter queue whenever a exception happen to put the records in Dead Letter Queue

 # Data Quality : Attached documents for the data quality
    in the code we are writing offset back to kafka after consuming (refer delivery callback)